Henri-Guillet/Looping/README.md

 ## Description

-**Looping** is a web application that interacts with the [Morpho](https://morpho.org/) lending/borrowing protocol by forking the Base mainnet network using Hardhat.
-It allows users to create and manage positions with or without leverage directly from the interface.
+**Looping** is a DApp project built on a fork of the Base Mainnet network using Hardhat.
+It interacts with the [Morpho](https://morpho.org/) lending/borrowing protocol, allowing users to create and manage positions with or without leverage directly from the interface.

 ## Features